dhellmann/pymotw-3/source/pdb/index.rst

     (Pdb)

-The :command:`next` command is like step, but does not enter functions called from the statement being executed.
+The :command:`next` command is like :command:`step`, but does not enter functions called from the statement being executed.
 In effect, it steps all the way through the function call to the next statement in the current function in a single operation.

 ::